 2. David Brown Era: The Birth of an Icon (1947–1972)

-Officially, Aston Martin had its real turning point in 1947 when the industrialist David Brown bought the company for the mere sum of £20,500.
-Brown was to be a force of transformation.
-He quickly merged Aston Martin with Lagonda, a luxury carmaker famous for its powerful engines, thus launching a new era in design and performance.
+“Officially, the Aston Martin success story had its real turning point in 1947 when industrialist David Brown bought the company for the mere sum of £20,500.
+Brown became a force of transformation, quickly merging Aston Martin with Lagonda a luxury carmaker known for its powerful engines thus launching a new era in design and performance.”

 Under Brown, Aston Martin began the ‘DB’ series (named after his initials) with the DB2 in 1950.
 However, it was the DB5, launched in 1963, that made Aston Martin an instant worldwide fame-mark on its account with its charming role in the film Goldfinger.